aheui/aheui.github.io/docs/specs.en.rst

 * ㅇ is the null instruction.
 The momentum is immediately updated by the vowel and the cursor moves in that direction without performing any other action.
 * ㅎ is the terminate instruction.
 The cursor stops at the character and the program terminates.
     * If the current storage is non-empty, the program pops from the storage and returns the result.
 If the current storage is empty, the program returns 0.
+    * Even if the popped value is out of range of program return of the running platform, the program always terminates.

 Hence "아희" itself is a valid Aheui program, although it is basically a null program.